India–United Kingdom bus routes: Other operators

 In the decade following the inauguration of "The Indiaman", at least 32 operators arranged bus trips between the UK and India.
 These included the Waltzing Matilda, Topdeck Travel, Swagman Tour's Asian Greyhound, Tentrek Expeditions, King Kong, Crazy Bus, Penn Overland and No Sweat Overland Tours.
 Vehicles varied from double decker buses to converted fire engines and typically took 20 days each way.
 Penn Travel had a "Marco Polo Tour" route that ran from London to Kathmandu over 72 days.
 Some of the companies would also arrange hotels en route and broker visas for their passengers.
 Eastbound travellers were usually westerners seeking adventure while westbound travellers were often economic migrants from Punjab.
 Operators claimed cultural differences and difficulties at the border crossings made westbound trips more troublesome and charged an additional £20 for these.
 At least one driver insisted on being armed for all westbound journeys.
 The closure of the Afghanistan-Pakistan border in 1978 meant some journeys had to be completed by air and the overland routes became completely untenable following the 1979 Iranian Revolution and Soviet–Afghan War.

-2021 revival
+Attempts at revival

 In 2020, it was announced that the Indian travel operator Adventures Overland, inspired by the Hippie Trail, would inaugurate a new bus service from Delhi to London in May 2021.
-This would run through 18 countries including Myanmar, Thailand, Laos, China, Russia, and Belgium.
+This would run through 18 countries, leaving India through Myanmar, then to Thailand, Laos, China, Russia, through Europe and finally to Belgium.
 A one-way trip would cost 1.5 million rupees (circa £15,320) and take 70 days to cover the 12500 mi route.
 The bus would carry 20 passengers.
-In March 2021, the company announced that the launch of the service had been postponed to April 2022.
+In March 2021, the company postponed the launch of the service to April 2022.
 This has since been again postponed to April 2023.
-They had completed three consecutive return trips to prove the viability of the route.
+They claimed to have completed three consecutive return trips to prove the route's viability.
+The company has since announced a bus journey from Istanbul to London in August 2023.